whitneyburton/portfolios/students/1706-back/danny-trujillo/20170804-danny-trujillo-m1.md

   language to be able to focus more on programming concepts instead of the syntax of the language.
 I would say I was moderately successful.
 I think I could spend a lot more time gaining a deeper understanding of what is happening behind the scenes.
 I think I learned as much as possible in 7 weeks.
+  I feel like I've gained the resources and ability to further my own education individually.

 What did you struggle most with this module?
 What did you learn from that struggle?